thegworld/gtx-browser/docs/gpu/gpu_testing.md

 If, for some reason, the local run code is unable to determine what the git revision is, simply pass `--git-revision aabbccdd`.
-Note that `aabbccdd` must be replaced with an actual Chromium src revision (typically whatever revision origin/main is currently synced to) in order for the tests to work.
+Note that `aabbccdd` must be replaced with an actual GTx Browser src revision (typically whatever revision origin/main is currently synced to) in order for the tests to work.
 This can be done automatically using:
 ``run_gpu_integration_test.py pixel --no-skia-gold-failure --local-pixel-tests